t4d-gmbh/Weekend-Out/README.md

 Bob and Alice both added items to the same line in the `packing_list.md` file.
 Now, they need to resolve these conflicts to ensure everyone’s items are included.

-Thanks god they have learned about Git and how to resolve conflicts through the following exercises:
+Luckily, they have learned about Git and how to resolve conflicts through the following exercises:

-### 1. Setting Up the Repository and Adding Items
+### 1. Set up the repository and add items

 Clone the repository to your local machine and navigate to the project directory.